stevekinney/electron/docs-translations/zh-CN/tutorial/quick-start.md

 });

 app.on('activate', () => {
-  // On OS X it's common to re-create a window in the app when the
+  // On macOS it's common to re-create a window in the app when the
   // dock icon is clicked and there are no other windows open. if (mainWindow === null) {
     createWindow();